Numerical simulations of jet launching and breakout from collapsars: Methods

 \subsection{Numerical Setup}

 We perform 2.5-dimensional GRMHD simulations using the Adaptive Mesh Refinement (AMR) code BHAC \citep{Porth2016,Olivares2019a} to follow the evolution of a long GRB jet, from its origin in the accretion flow to its breakout from the pre-collapse massive star.
 We employ a spherical logarithmically spaced grid in modified Kerr-Schild coordinates \citep[see][for more details]{Porth2016}.
-The computational box extends in the radial direction up to $1\times 10^5$~$r_g$, or $\sim 10^{11}$~cm by setting the BH mass (see Table~\ref{tab:models_performed}) at the gravitational radius $r_g=GM_{\rm BH}/c^2$.
+The computational box extends in the radial direction up to $1\times 10^5$~$r_g$, or $\sim 10^{11}$~cm by setting the BH mass $M_{\rm BH}=3M_\odot$ (or $5M_\odot$) at the gravitational radius $r_g=GM_{\rm BH}/c^2$.
 The azimuthal direction covers $\theta \in [0,\pi]~$rad.
-We use $3$ levels of refinement.
-In the $r$-direction, we employ $288$ cells, which increase to $1152$ at the maximum refinement level.
-While, in the $\theta$-direction, we use $64$ cells, increasing to $248$ at the highest refinement level.
-The maximum integration time $t_f$ employed in our simulations is $t_f \geq 2 \times 10^5$~$t_g$, which, under the conversion $t_g = r_g / c$, corresponds to $t_f \gtrsim 4$~s (See Table~\ref{tab:models_performed}).
+We use $3$ levels of refinement ($n_l=3$), and we employ $288$ cells in the $r$-direction, which increase to $1152$ at the maximum refinement level.
+While in the $\theta$-direction, we use $64$ cells, increasing to $248$ at the highest refinement level.
+The maximum integration time $t_f$ employed in our simulations is $t_f \geq 2 \times 10^5$~$t_g$, where $t_g=r_g/c$.
+The final time in seconds~[s] is given in Table~\ref{tab:models_performed}.

-The scheme used by our simulations is a finite volume method with piecewise parabolic reconstruction (PPM) \citep{colella_piecewise_1984}, a total variation diminishing Lax-Friedrichs (TVDLF) Riemann solver and a two-step method for time integration \citep[for more details on these and other methods available in BHAC, see][]{Porth2016}.
+The scheme used by our simulations is a finite volume method with piecewise parabolic reconstruction (PPM) \citep{colella_piecewise_1984}, a total variation diminishing Lax-Friedrichs (TVDLF) Riemann solver, and a two-step method for time integration \citep[for more details on these and other methods available in BHAC, see][]{Porth2016}.
 In order to maintain the solenoidal constraint for the magnetic field, we employ the upwind constraint transport scheme by \citet{zanna_echo_2007}.

 We use automated adaptive mesh refinement (AMR) based on the L\"ohner scheme \citep{lohner_adaptive_1987}, combined with the geometric criterion of enforcing refinement on the jet when it reaches the outermost parts of the simulation.